1. The auction is organized by A10 by Artmark S.R.L («A10») and is conducted by one or more A10 representatives (auctioneers).

 8. Participation at auction is signalled by raising the auction paddle, in person or online, showing the registration number of the participant in a certain auction, in reply to the price asked by the auctioneer.
 Might be accepted as valid any shouted bid which is for a value superior to the previously accepted price, if followed by explicit showing of the bidding paddle.
 When several participants indicate, in person, their will to bid for the asked price, the auctioneer shall choose among them and nominate one bidding paddle, preferably following the order in which the participants have raised their paddles (taking into account also the visibility of the manifestation of the will to bid).
 One who is under 18 years old is prohibited to participate to the auctions for rare or collectible wines or other alcoholic beverages, or to the auctions for collectible weapons and military accessories (« Militaria ») respectively.

 9. The catalogue provides, usually, only for the evaluation of the market price of the lots (and not the starting price) in the case of art items, respectively for the starting price (and not for the evaluation of the market price) in the case of collectibles.
-Some collectibles (such as watches, bags, collectible cars), alongside the starting price may have indicated a list price; this refers to the price at which other items of the limited edition can be found for sale at official artist / producer or second-hand shop on reference websites for that type of collectible.
+Some collectibles (such as watches, bags, designer objects, collectible cars), alongside the starting price may have indicated a list price; this refers to the price at which other items of the limited edition can be found for sale at official artist / producer or second-hand shop on reference websites for that type of collectible.
 The lots are put on sale strictly following the order of the auction catalogue.
 The auctioneer announces the lot number and its starting price.
 The auctioneer has the supremacy to decide the starting price of each lot, including when starting prices are provided in the auction catalogue or when unsold lots are subjected again to auction at someone’s request.
 Particularly, for certain lots, A10 can stipulate a reserve price that may lead to a situation where those certain lots cannot be sold under the reserve price.
 No reserve price will be lower than the starting price, but it can exceed the low presale estimate stated in the catalogue.
 The reserve price is confidential at least until the moment the related lot is being auctioned.
-If during the bidding of the related lot, the participants’ bids stop at an amount lower than that of the reserve price, the auctioneer may disclose the reserve price; if no participant offers the reserve price or a higher one, the lot will not be sold; however it can be reintroduced during the auction by a participant that offers at least the reserve price.
+If during the bidding of the related lot, the participants’ bids stop at an amount lower than that of the reserve price, the auctioneer may disclose the reserve price; the auctioneer sovereignly decides whether or not to disclose the reserve price, taking into account the level of bidding intent and the bidding rhythm.
+If no participant offers the reserve price or a higher one, the lot will not be sold; however it can be reintroduced during the auction by a participant that offers at least the reserve price.

 10. The lot is adjudicated to the participant offering the highest price.
 The lot is adjudicated when both of the following conditions are fulfilled: the auctioneer says “sold” and hits the auction hammer.
 The highest offer represents irrevocable offer to buy within the terms and conditions of the present auction rules.
 The price of the irrevocable offer to buy represents owed due and payable debt.